dotnet/AspNetCore.Docs/aspnetcore/tutorials/publish-to-azure-webapp-using-vs.md

 ### Update the app

-* Edit the `Pages/Index.cshtml` Razor page and change its contents.
+* Edit the `Pages/Index.cshtml` Razor page and change its contents, then save the changes.
 For example, you can modify the paragraph to say "Hello ASP.NET Core!":

     [!code-html[Index](publish-to-azure-webapp-using-vs/sample/index.cshtml?highlight=10&range=1-12)]